Zoo Culture

 Which got me thinking.
 What's our culture?
 What's zoosexual culture?

 And that's when we reach a second big problem.
-Culture isn't always fully consistnt, and the larger a group you're trying to define the culture of, the more the details are going to get fuzzy.
+Culture isn't always fully consistent, and the larger a group you're trying to define the culture of, the more the details are going to get fuzzy.
 If you're trying to define "gaming" culture, you're going to have a much harder time finding common ground between League of Legends players and Stardew Valley players.
 Even under the umbrella of gaming, both those things have their own distinct cultures as well.
-And while the zoo community isn't it's pretty diverse.
+And while, if we're looking at the internet, the zoo community isn't as big as "gamers," it's still pretty diverse.
 I would say that there are three major camps that exist in the zoo community.
 The forum zoos, the Twitter zoos, and the Telegram zoos.

 "The customs, arts, social institutions, and achievements of a particular nation, people, or other social group."